-• The model calibration process (per se and against the actual operators) is a multi-step (and somehow iterative) process
+The model calibration process is a multi-step (and somehow iterative) process

-- The first step of the process is to populate the model with all of the inputs received from the operators (e.g. market shares, technical inputs, etc.) and flex the model's parameters until the number of network elements and the costs calculated by the model are consistent with the inputs provided - the flexed parameters have been used as the base for the calibration of the modelled operator
+- [ - The first step of the process (asset calibration) is to populate the model with all of the inputs received from the operators (e.g. market shares, technical inputs, etc.) and flex the model's parameters until the number of network elements calculated by the model are consistent with the inputs provided - the flexed parameters have been used as the base for the calibration of the modelled operator

-- Unfortunately, Portuguese MNOs have not provided all of the required inputs; therefore, some of them have been estimated either through benchmarks or by applying the equivalent input provided by other operators - this naturally decreases the accuracy of this step on the calibration - The second step is to reconcile the costs calculated by the model with the ones provided by the operators; a perfect reconciliation is naturally not possible - if this was the objective, then actual operators (and not a hypothetical existing one) should have been modelled - getting to cost figures which are comparable to the accounting data provided by the operator is a good indicator of the reasonability of the model - However, whenever some sort of comparison is possible also at sub-total level (e.g. by asset groups or by network level), this exercise could prove useful to calibrate the value of some inputs - in this case, the calibration resulted in some unit costs that have been re-used in the model for the modelled operator - The third step consists in running the model with the parameters calibrated on the modelled operator with the market shares provided by Portuguese MNOs - this step allows us to confirm how sensible is the output of the calculations vis-à-vis the figures (mainly capex and opex) provided by the operators
+- Unfortunately, Portuguese MNOs have not provided all of the required inputs; therefore, some of the inputs have been estimated either through benchmarks or by applying the equivalent input provided by other operators - this naturally decreases the accuracy of this step on the calibration - 2 - The second step (financial calibration) is to reconcile as much as possible the costs calculated by the model with the ones provided by the operators; a perfect reconciliation is naturally not possible - getting to cost figures which are comparable to the accounting data provided by the operator is a good indicator of the reasonability of the model